anwarmamat/cmsc330fall21/project0/README.md

 where your CMSC 330 course enrollment shows up.
 (If you login through "school credentials" option and don't remember your **Gradescope** password, please reset it.)
-Great chances are that people have multiple Gradescope accounts, and it is suggested to merge them before trying to submit by using the program.
+Great chances are that people have multiple Gradescope accounts, and it is suggested to merge them before trying to submit by the program.

 ### HTTP Errors
 Remove the `gradescope-submit` config file by doing